Skip to content

 • Step 10:Use a sharp knife to cut thin slices of lox.

-See also Best Polish Delis in the United States
+See also The Best Jewish Delis in London

 What Is Lox Spread?